kit0-0/bookstore-react-redux/README.md

 - [ ] 📱 **Add Animation**: Enhance the user interface with smooth animations and transitions to make the user experience more engaging and interactive.

-- [ ] 📝 **Add Model**: Implement a mathematical model or algorithm to perform advanced calculations, such as trigonometric functions or logarithms, providing users with a wider range of mathematical operations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions to Math Magicians are welcome!
-If you would like to contribute, please follow these guidelines:
+Contributions are welcome!
+If you want to contribute to the project, follow these steps:

-1. Fork the repository and create a new branch for your contribution.
+1. Fork the repository.
+2. Create a new branch.
-2. Make your changes and ensure that the code is properly formatted.
+3. Make your changes and commit them.
-3. Write clear and concise commit messages.
 4. Push your branch to your forked repository.
-5. Submit a pull request detailing the changes you've made.
+5. Open a pull request.

-Feel free to check the [issues page](https://github.com/kit0-0/math-magicians/issues).
+Feel free to check the [issues page](https://github.com/kit0-0/bookstore-react-redux/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>